 We also carefully monitor your follicle growth throughout treatment and will be able to immediately identify if OHSS develops.
 In most cases this shouldn’t affect your fertility treatment, which should be able to continue as planned.

-Are follicles important for IUI treatment?
+Are ovarian follicles important for IUI treatment?

 IUI (intrauterine insemination) is one of the most straightforward assisted fertility treatments.
 The man’s sperm is prepared in the laboratory and then placed directly in the woman’s uterus, increasing the chances that the sperm will reach and fertilise the egg.
 IUI can be a highly successful treatment for couples with either low sperm motility or difficulties with ovulation, or for those with undetermined reasons for subfertility.